jerturowetz/notes/install-files.md

 - Yarn
 - ffmpeg (add to /c/Program Files/ffmpeg/ to work with bash aliases)
 - lame x64

-## ImageMagick and the nonsense with add ons

-- Install AFTER installing the ruby dev kit
-- Make sure to install a 6.x version and not 7 (theres one in the `Install Files` folder)
-- Install to a location _without_ spaces (eg `C:\ImageMagick-6.9.10-Q16-HDRI`)
-- Install development headers and libraries for C and C++
-- Install ImageMagicObject OLE Control for VBscript, Visual Basic, and WSH

-Following a successful install, install the rmagick gem

-    gem install rmagick -- --with-opt-dir=C:\ImageMagick-6.9.10-Q16-HDRI

 ## WebP codecs etc